dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-08-21-betting_markets.md

 <div id="chartContainer"></div>

-I used [aggregate data from a popular prediction market](electionbettingodds.com) to look at how each candidate's win probability changed between the day before each debate and the day after.
-Keep reading to learn more!
+I used [aggregate data from a popular prediction market](https://electionbettingodds.com) to look at how each candidate's chance of winning the Democratic nomination changed between the day before and the day after each debate.
+Note that candidates with higher probabilities have a larger opportunity to move around in the probability space, so larger movements don't necessarily mean better or worse debate performances.

+Keep reading to learn more about prediction markets and their relation to elections!

 <hr>